gautierstoll/StatMetCage/README.md

 ## Shiny application

 There s a shiny application for handling StatMetPackage.

 After activating the package
 ```R
 library(StatMetCage)
 ```
-launch the shiny application:
+Launch the shiny application:
 ```R
 StatShiny()
 ```
 1. Click on "Raw Data File" to download the raw data (a `.csv` file)

-2. Click on "Annotation File" to downlad the annotation file.
+2. Click on "Annotation File" to download the annotation file.
 It needs to be a `.xlsx` file that must contain the columns "Date","Time","Animal","Group".
 Each line describes an animal.
 The "Group" column must have some lines with the name "Control".

 3. Click on "Run Analysis".